stephbuon/democracy-lab/README.md

 ## Running Code

-The code has directories

-these directories correspond with the file hierarchy of the present GitHub repository.
+Several R scripts source other R scripts.
+The directories referenced by these scripts correspond with the file hierarchy of the present GitHub repository.
+Therefore, code should be run in the `digital-history` cloned repository.

-to

-Set the working directory to the cloned repository.

 Code example in R:

 ```
-setwd("democracy-lab")
+setwd("democracy-lab") # set working directory to democracy-lab.
+Add path if needed.
 ```
 Code example in Python:

 ```
-import os
+import os # import the os module
-os.chdir('democracy-lab')
+os.chdir('democracy-lab') # set working directory to democracy-lab.
+Add path if needed.
 ```